blester125/CS_1622_Compilers/proj1/readme.txt

 names are limited to 500.
 This is set with
 #define LIMIT1 500 as described in the notes.

 This implementation supports multiline comments and multiline strings.
+The professor told me this was fine if I mentioned it in the readme

+The columns tell location of the end of token as in the project example.

+Tabs are assumed to be 4 spaces and 4 was used for column count purposes.